SymSpell vs. BK-tree: 100x faster fuzzy string search & spell checking

-Also in the comments to my the BK-tree has been mentioned as a superior data structure for fuzzy search.
+Also in the comments to my blog post on spelling correction the BK-tree has been mentioned as a superior data structure for fuzzy search.

 So I decided to compare and benchmark the BK-tree to other options.